The Benefits of Teletherapy

 - Use a range of online tools to support you with your goals

 Physical therapy cannot take place during teletherapy, as your therapist cannot physically touch you.
-But our team is very good at thinking outside the box and will suggest creative solutions for therapy or activities that require a physical touch.
-This might mean getting help from family members – just remember to practice good hygiene.
+But our team is very good at thinking outside the box and will suggest creative solutions for therapy or activities that need physical touch.
+This might mean getting help from family members – remember to practice good hygiene.

 The benefits of teletherapy